On the multiplicity formula for discrete automorphic representations of disconnected tori

-\begin{prop} The pairing (\ref{pairingv2}) is compatible with the Langlands pairing (\ref{Langlands-pairing}) (in Langlands' convention) and the Tate-Nakayama pairing (\ref{TN-pairing}).
-Precisely speaking, if we let the long exact sequences on the group side and dual side pair with each other
+\begin{prop}[\cite{kottwitz1999foundations}] The pairing~\eqref{TN-hyper-pairing} is compatible with the classical Tate--Nakayama pairing~\eqref{eq: classical_TN_pairing} and the LLC pairing (in Langlands' convention)~\eqref{eq: classical_LLC_pairing}.
+Precisely speaking, if we pair the long exact sequence on the group side with its counterpart on the dual side:

 then we have